YuanHWang/Mass-Conserving-Perceptron/README.md

 The code will work with other Python environments that have different package versions, such as newer PyTorch versions, as long as all necessary packages are installed.

 ## Introduction to Each Folder
+* 20220527-MDUPLEX-LeafRiver
+  Contains the 40-year Leaf River data and the associated flags for training, selection, and testing sets.